hujhax/austin-improv-wiki/List of Free Fringes.md

 #### Ich Bin Ein Improviser ([[Performers/Ryan Hill|Ryan Hill]])
 The pitch from Ryan:

-<blockquote><p>"I, Ryan Hill, am traveling to Germany for work the first week in February.
+> "I, Ryan Hill, am traveling to Germany for work the first week in February.
 I would like to learn some useful German before I go.
 I will ask my improv friends who speak German to teach me.
-Yeah, this should go well.</p>
+Yeah, this should go well.
+>
+>

-<p>I will have each of them give me a quick mini-German lesson on stage and then the whole cast will improvise a scene in Germany where I will have to use my newfound knowledge."</p></blockquote>
+> I will have each of them give me a quick mini-German lesson on stage and then the whole cast will improvise a scene in Germany where I will have to use my newfound knowledge."

 #### Arjet Universe
 [[Performers/Jessica Arjet|Jessica Arjet]] and [[Performers/Michael Jastroch|Michael Jastroch]].